ED raids ex-Karnataka minister Baig, Cong MLA in money laundering case | Law-Order

 They said multiple premises of Baig and his associates are being raided by the agency under the provisions of the Prevention of Money Laundering Act (PMLA).

-Two of his premises in Shivajinagar of Bengaluru and that of Congress MLA from Chamrajpet in Bengaluru, B Z Zameer Ahmed Khan, and a travel company linked to him are being searched.
+Two of his premises in Shivajinagar of Bengaluru and that of Congress MLA from Chamrajpet in Bengaluru, B Z Zameer Ahmed Khan, and a travel company linked to him are being searched since 6 AM.

+Security personnel were seen at Zameer Khan's new bungalow near Cantonment Railway station in Bengaluru where ED officials are conducting searches.

+Other properties being raided include his flats and businesses including the National Travels offices in Bengaluru, official sources added.

 Searches were also conducted in some locations in Mumbai.
 The Congress MLA is stated to have had a purported property transaction with then MD of IMA Group Mansoor Khan.
 This transaction was declared by Zameer Ahmed Khan in his election affidavit.

-The Enforcement Directorate action is linked to its probe in the 4000-crore I-Monetary Advisor (IMA) alleged ponzi scam case, taking cognizance of a CBI FIR and a charge sheet.
+The Enforcement Directorate action is linked to its probe in the 4000-crore I-Monetary Advisor (IMA) alleged ponzi scam case, taking cognisance of a CBI FIR and a charge sheet.

 ''It was alleged that the accused former minister received several crores of rupees from IMA funds for election expenditure.